Those who can - do both!

 Elizabeth has been an artist at Asawa SOTA since 2004-2005.
 She has also performed with numerous Bay Area theaters over the past 19 years including California Shakespeare Theater, San Francisco Shakespeare Festival, Magic Theatre, Word for Word, Aurora Theatre Co, Lorraine Hansberry Theatre and TheatreWorks amongst others.
 A graduate of Mills College with a BA in Dramatic Arts, she has also studied in London with teachers from the Royal Academy of Dramatic Arts.
 Her favorite roles include Rose in Fences, the Bawd in Pericles, Effie in Dreamgirls, Mistress Ford in Merry Wives of Winsor, and Agnes in Agnes of God..
 She was last seen in Aurora Theatre Co’s Trouble in Mind, which won 6 Bay Area Theatre Critics Circle Awards.
 Elizabeth has been featured in Theatre Bay Area Magazine as someone to Keep An Eye On.

 Her teaching career has led her to work with students from of all ages from Kindergarten to adults actors, and has trained teachers in alternative ways to access literature through theater.
 She has spent the last 17 years teaching acting, voice and Shakespeare performance across the Bay Area for companies such as California Shakespeare Theatre, Berkeley Rep and Brava!
 For Women in the Arts.
-She is currently also the Education Director for the Lorraine Hansberry Theatre.
+She was also the Education Director for the Lorraine Hansberry Theatre.

 ImprovisationBrady is a performer, playwright and theatre arts educator.
 She is a four-time Emerging Playwright Award winner and a playwright-in-residence at PlayGround where she has had several full-length commissions and countless short plays staged.
 She was a founding member of the Vaudeville trio The Kloons (with fellow SOTA A-I-R David Magison) with whom she performed throughout the Bay Area, across the United States and Canada.
 She has performed in The David and Brady show with her husband David Gallagher (as well as several SOTA Theatre alums.)
 She is a graduate of Ringling Brothers and Barnum & Bailey Clown College and has performed as a clown, juggler, mime, actor, and improviser.
 Brady has been a SOTA Artist-in-Residence since 2007.
 She serves as co-owner and CEO of the WELL, the pioneering online community founded in 1985.